ShawnDriscoll/PyDice/docs/source/glossary.rst

      The best GUI for Python.
 It is the Python version of Qt, which is the C version of the GUI.

    Python 3.9+
-     A version of Python, used the-world-over, that pydice was written for.
+     A version of Python, used the-world-over, to write pydice in.
+As of this writing, Python is the most popular computer programming language of all time.

    rabbit hole
      Used to refer to a bizarre, confusing, or nonsensical situation